kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 ## Overview

-The following instructions outline how to use [Loki](https://github.com/grafana/loki/tree/main/production/helm/loki) as a logging backend with Kyma's [LogPipeline](../../02-logs.md) or with [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).
+Learn how to use [Loki](https://github.com/grafana/loki/tree/main/production/helm/loki) as a logging backend with Kyma's [LogPipeline](../../02-logs.md) or with [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).

 >**CAUTION:** This guide uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.